-Homeowners insurance covers broken TVs, and other tech devices, under the personal property coverage section in a standard policy.
-In the event your TV is accidentally damaged or destroyed by a fire, windstorm, or another covered loss, you may be paid for repairs or a replacement TV up to your coverage limits.
-You’ll just need to pay your deductible first, which is the amount of money you pay upfront before your insurer can cover the rest of the loss.
+Homeowners insurance covers broken TVs, and other tech devices, under the personal property coverage section of a standard policy.
+If your TV is accidentally damaged or destroyed by a fire, windstorm, or another covered loss, insurance can pay for repairs or a replacement TV up to the personal property coverage limits in your policy.

 A power surge can fry your appliances and destroy anything plugged into your walls, including your television.
 If a lightning strike causes a power surge that destroys your TV, you’ll likely be reimbursed for the damage.

-Homeowners insurance covers both theft and vandalism to your home and personal belongings, so if your house is broken into and your TV is vandalized or stolen, you could be reimbursed for the loss.
+Homeowners insurance covers both theft and vandalism to your home and personal belongings.
+So if your house is broken into and your TV is vandalized or stolen, you could be reimbursed for the loss.
 Keep in mind that coverage for certain expensive valuables may be limited and could necessitate additional coverage.

 Homeowners insurance covers TVs and other electronic appliances if they’re damaged or broken because of a covered loss.
 But a few type of loss are generally excluded from coverage, including:

-Earthquakes aren’t covered by homeowners insurance, so if you live in an area prone to seismic or volcanic activity, it could be worth finding out if your insurer offers earthquake insurance to protect your TV and other appliances from quake damage.
+Earthquakes aren’t covered by homeowners insurance, so if you live in an area prone to seismic or volcanic activity, it may be worth finding out if your insurer offers earthquake insurance to protect your TV and other appliances from quake damage.

 Replacement cost is superior to actual cash value in that it doesn’t deduct depreciation from your claim settlement.
-If your television is damaged and a comparable replacement is $2,000, your insurer would reimburse you for that amount, minus your deductible.
+If your television is destroyed beyond repair and a comparable replacement is $2,000, your insurer would reimburse you for that amount.

 How to protect expensive electronics